Prasanna Jayawardena

-Justice Prasanna Sujeewa Jayawardena, PC (10 March 1956 – 24 December 2019) was a Sri Lankan judge and lawyer.
+Prasanna Sujeewa Jayawardena, PC (10 March 1956 – 24 December 2019) was a Sri Lankan judge and lawyer.
 He was a puisne justice of the Supreme Court of Sri Lanka.

 Career

 Jayawardena was educated at the Royal College, Colombo and the University of Colombo, graduating in 1978 with an LL.B.
 (Honours).
 He worked briefly as a research officer in the legal research division of Marga Institute, headed by Dr Neelan Tiruchelvam, PC.
 In 1979, he joined HSBC as an Executive Management Trainee, serving in many positions in Sri Lanka and overseas until 1989.

 He passed his attorneys final examination at the Sri Lanka Law College with a class and apprenticed under B.J.
 Fernando, PC.
 When Fernando retired in 1991, Jayawardena started his own practice, specializing in civil law, in the areas of commercial, banking, company, industrial and intellectual property law; appearing in the Commercial High Courts, District Courts, Court of Appeal and Supreme Court.
 He was appointed a President's Counsel in 2012.
 An active member of the Bar Association of Sri Lanka he served as its Deputy President in 2013 and 2014.
 He was also a visiting lecturer in Commercial Law at the Faculty of Law of the University of Colombo and at the Institute of Advanced Legal Studies.